AzuraCast/azuracast.com/src/content/docs/docs/developers/getting-started.md

 ## Common Tasks

+Many common tasks are made simpler by the addition of a `Makefile` to our core repository.
+It's strongly recommended to install `make` on your host OS or inside WSL.

 ### Rebuilding the Docker Images

 By default, developer installations bind mount the current code from your local computer into the Docker container, so changes to the code will be visible immediately in the running web application.